Authorities: Maquoketa man broke into home, attempted to steal dog

-Vincent D. Anderson, 24, of Maquokta, is charged in Iowa District Court for Jackson County with second-degree burglary.
-He has pleaded not guilty, and a pre-trial conference tentatively is set for May 1.
+Vincent D. Anderson, 24, of Maquoketa, is charged in Iowa District Court for Jackson County with second- degree burglary.
+He has pleaded not guilty, and a pre-trial conference is tentatively set for May 1.

 According to court documents, Anderson on March 7 attempted to break into the home of Brianna M. D. Sohn in Maquoketa.
 Sohn told police the person had entered the home through a window and was attempting to get into her locked bedroom.